AdobeDocs/dynamic-media-classic.en/help/using/content-variations.md

 1. Go to the Detail page to get a copy URL from the URLs section.

-You can move a template in the template order (for example, to the top of the list) by dragging it to its new location.
+You can reorder a template (for example, to the first position in the list) by dragging it to its new location.
 Publish again to submit the new order.

 >[!NOTE]
 >
 >If necessary, clear the cache to see the changes.
-The change only appears on the website after the change has made its way through the cache cycle.
+The change only appears on the website after the change has been processed through the cache cycle.